opticfluorine/sovereign/docs/manual/creators/scripting/api/inventory.md

    Swaps a partial quantity between two slots across potentially different inventories, acting on behalf of an actor.
 The usual restrictions on the actor (e.g. range to inventory, permissions checks) are applied; if the restrictions are not met, this function will fail silently.

    :param actorId: Actor entity ID performing the swap.
-   :type actorId: integer
+   :type actorId: lightuserdata
    :param inventoryId1: Entity ID of the first inventory.
-   :type inventoryId1: integer
+   :type inventoryId1: lightuserdata
    :param slotIndex1: First slot index to swap.
    :type slotIndex1: integer
    :param inventoryId2: Entity ID of the second inventory.
-   :type inventoryId2: integer
+   :type inventoryId2: lightuserdata
    :param slotIndex2: Second slot index to swap.
    :type slotIndex2: integer
    :param quantity: Quantity to transfer from the first slot.